dev-academy-programme/orientation---Archived/3-installation/README.md

-# Using the virtual machine
+# Using the virtual machine - Begin as soon as possible

 **(It will take a little while to download and you cannot interupt/pause the download progress)**